Don’s Homemade Caramels. Chewy. Chocolately. Caramels. Positively mouth-watering.

 - Immediately upon reaching 240F, remove from heat and stir in the vanilla.

 Place the buttered baking dish on a level, heat-resistant surface and pour the mixture into it.

 - Spread mixture evenly.

-- Dump the candy out of the pan and cut into small (1" x 1") squares—or large squares.
+Dump the candy out of the pan and cut into small (1" x 1") squares—or larger squares, your preference.